Loans Mortgages

 Automate your savings

 One of the best things you can do is to treat your savings like another monthly bill.
-Instead of relying on whatever is leftover at the end of the month, set up automatic transfers to your savings account.
-That way, you can ensure you’re saving enough every month.
+Instead of relying on whatever is left at the end of the month, set up automatic transfers to your savings account.
+I rely on automatic savings because it lets me make a saving decision once and then it continues month after month, with no added effort from me.

-You can also potentially enlist the help of an app like Digit.
+You can also potentially enlist the help of an app like Oportun (formerly Digit).
 The service connects to your bank accounts and reviews your income and spending.
 Based on what it finds, it will automatically transfer money from your checking account to an account with Digit, which makes it a little easier to rack up savings if you’re having a hard time doing so on your own.

 Bank your windfalls